Mark Twain Cave: Current status

 The entire cave complex is privately owned by Todd and Austin Curry, who purchased the complex in 2020.
-It had previously been owned by the Coleberd family, descendants of Judge Cameron.
-The complex includes the Mark Twain and Cameron caves, a campground, a gift shop/visitors center, a candle shop, and a winery.
-Other available activities include The Life and Times of Mark Twain, a one-man stage performance that covers various highlights and the humor of the author's life from a first-person perspective.
-One of the newest additions to the cave complex is Sticks & Stones, an interactive gem shop where children and adults can sluice for semi-precious stones, much like Twain did in his brief gold panning career.
+It had previously been owned by the Coleberd/Bogart family, descendants of Judge Cameron.
+The complex includes the Mark Twain and Cameron caves, Hannibal Trolley Tours, the Mark Twain Live Show, a campground, a gift shop/visitors center, and a winery.
 One of the most notable visitors was U.S. President Jimmy Carter, who toured Mark Twain Cave with his family in 1979.
 The guided tour of Mark Twain Cave takes approximately 55 minutes, while the larger Cameron Cave tour averages one hour twenty minutes in length.
 Mark Twain Cave is open year-around except Thanksgiving and Christmas days.
 Cameron Cave is open from Memorial Day through Labor Day only.

-Discovery of Clemens signature
+Notable signatures

+There are about 250,000 signatures spread throughout the Mark Twain Cave.
+They are written in many different ways, including candle smoke, paint, carvings or simply written in pencil.
+Many important visitors over the years now have their names etched into the walls of the cave.

 For decades, cave owners, scholars, and visitors searched for the signature of Sam Clemens among the 250,000 signatures visitors had written on the walls of the cave in candle smoke, pencil, paint, and even berry juice.
 On July 26, 2019, Cindy Lovell, former director of both the Mark Twain Boyhood Home & Museum in Hannibal and the Mark Twain House in Hartford, Connecticut, discovered "Clemens" written on the cave wall during a special tour for Twain scholars.
 She and owner Linda Coleberd had been searching for the signature for decades.
 Twain scholars Alan Gribben and Kevin Mac Donnell authenticated the signature.